swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 [string](../../gloss.html#string), so we put it in quotes.

 Our call to `csvread` read our file, and printed the data inside to the screen.
-But we still have no way to modify those values or compute with them.
+And adding a semicolon rendered it even less useful--- we have no way to modify those values or compute with them.
 To do that, we need to assign the array to a [variable](../../gloss.html#variable).